How to Engrave a Cutting Board

 A good rule of thumb is that the material you want to cut/engrave should be about the height of your base plate.

-If you place the cutting board on the base plate, you may notice an error message pops up when you try to auto-measure with the ruler icon.
+If you place the cutting board on the base plate, you may notice an error message when you try to auto-measure with the ruler icon.
 The message says “Auto-measure failed” indicating the material needs to be no more than 0.630 inches above or 0.748 inches below the baseplate.

 Option 1: Wooden Risers Method